Bien-Glitch/fuxcel/README.md

 ## About

-Fusion Utility & Form Validator is an easy-to-use JS plugin for front-end form validation and miscellaneous utilities which requires little or no knowledge of JavaScript.<br>
+Fuxcel & Form Validator is an easy-to-use JS plugin for front-end form validation and miscellaneous utilities which requires little or no knowledge of JavaScript.<br>
 The Fusion Utility & Form Validator is focused on providing utility functions for form validation, manipulating DOM elements, handling events, AJAX requests, and other common web development tasks.<br>
 By incorporating this plugin into your projects, you simplify and streamline your development process; It offers an abstraction layer over standard JavaScript APIs, making it easier to perform common operations and tasks.
 Read through this documentation on how to set it up, and you're ready to go.
 It's fun to use and hassle-free.